jonasbn/til/osx/change_default_browser_from_cli.md

-# Change Default Browser From the Command Line
+# Set Default Browser From the Command Line

 This can be done using the tool: `defaultbrowser`